VictoriaMetrics/VictoriaMetrics/README.md

   -search.latencyOffset duration
      The time when data points become visible in query results after the collection.
 It can be overridden on per-query basis via latency_offset arg.
 Too small value can result in incomplete last points for query results (default 30s)
   -search.logQueryMemoryUsage size
-     Log queries, which require more memory than specified by this flag.
+     Log query and increment vm_memory_intensive_queries_total metric each time when the query requires more memory than specified by this flag.
 This may help detecting and optimizing heavy queries.
 Query logging is disabled by default.
 See also -search.logSlowQueryDuration and -search.maxMemoryPerQuery
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -search.logSlowQueryDuration duration
      Log queries with execution time exceeding this value.
 Zero disables slow query logging.
 See also -search.logQueryMemoryUsage (default 5s)